uh-ratings/uh-ratings.github.io/index.md

 ### Community event page

-with or without logged in, you can see the events posted by any user.
+with or without logged in, you can see the events posted by admin.

 ![](doc/event.png)